sam-dev-byte/Blockblog/README.md

 ### Support and contact details
-* Contact me through my email:GMANSESCO@GMAIL.COM@gmail.com
+* Contact me through my email:gmansesco@gmail.co
+*
 * The source code is also contained within the folder containing this ReadMe with comments on the code thus third-party support can be offered.

 ### License